How much do they make? NJ basketball coach salaries, stacked up

 That made him the second-highest-paid employee at the university, according to the same report.

-Princeton University is reportedly on the low end of coach salaries among Division 1 schools, though the salary of Mitch Henderson has remained shrouded in mystery..
+Princeton University has reportedly been on the low end of coach salaries among Division 1 schools, though the salary of Mitch Henderson has remained shrouded in mystery.

 The head coaches of men’s teams at the Ivy League university make a rough average of $161,500.